admin

 • Second prize in the Laser category: 100 euros.

-In addition, all the winners will receive one year of free subscription to the Royal Spanish Physics Society with online access to the Physics Journal.
+In addition, those winners who are undergraduate, master’s or doctoral students will receive one year of free subscription to the Royal Spanish Physics Society with online access to the Physics Journal.
 The winning photographs will be published in the Pure and Applied Optics magazine of the Spanish Optical Society (SEDOPTICA).

 The complete rules of the competition are available on the website of the Master’s Degree in Physics and Technology of Lasers (laser.usal.es/posgrado)